Here's a link to some of the books and book chapters I've written on Amazon.com.

-"When something is important enough, you do it even if the odds are not in your favor." ~ Elon Musk
+"When something's important enough you do it even if the odds aren't in your favor."

-My biological mother Sheila Pataky Youngblood is a champion of rivers and my adoptive mother, Sheila Wotrang Nichols, despite her lifelong fear of water raised me to to follow my passion.
+My biological mother Sheila Pataky Youngblood is a champion of rivers and my adoptive mother, Sheila Wotrang Nichols, despite her lifelong fear of water raised me to to follow my purpose.

-You likely have a similar story related to your personal connection to water.
+You likely have a similar story related to your personal connections to water.

 It's in this transpartisan, creative, and collaborative spirit that we begin work on "The Blue Mind Act", recognizing that water is medicine for all people.

 Legislation and public policy protecting our waters and oceans is outdated.

 It's time for an update that recognizes, includes and safeguards the vast cognitive, emotional, psychological, social, physical, and spiritual benefits of healthy, clean, functioning lakes, rivers, oceans, biodiverse watersheds, and accessible tubs, spas and pools for all people.

 The Blue Mind Act is precedent-setting legislation, based on the latest research in public health, neuroscience, and psychology, recognizing that water is medicine for those who need it most.